percona/pmm/docs/manage/conf-mysql-slow-log.md

 ## Slow log file rotation

-PMM will take care of rotating and removing old slow log files, only if you set the `--size-slow-logs` variable via pmm-admin as described in <https://www.percona.com/doc/percona-monitoring-and-management/2.x/reference/pmm-admin.html>.
+PMM will take care of rotating and removing old slow log files, only if you set the `--size-slow-logs` variable via pmm-admin as described in [pmm-admin - PMM Administration Tool](../reference/pmm-admin.md).

 When the limit is reached, PMM will remove the previous old slow log file, rename the current file with the sufix `.old`, and execute the MySQL command `FLUSH LOGS`.
 It will only keep one old file.
 Older files will be deleted on the next iteration.